Pop Culture Madness!

 - Bette Davis, in Cabin in the Cotton

-When the BBC World Service started broadcasting in 1932, it announced several times that "The programs will neither be very interesting nor very good."
+When the BBC World Service started broadcasting in 1932, it repeatedly announced, “The programs will neither be very interesting nor very good.”

 1932 Pop Culture History